mikeperry-tor/vanguards/README_SECURITY.md

 # Adversaries

-Adversaries can be roughly categorized as having one or more of three
+Adversaries can be roughly categorized as having one or more of four
-positions: "Network", "Local", or "Global".
+positions: "Client", "Network", "Local", or "Global".

 Adversaries can have more than one position at the same time, and each of these positions can be either "active", or "passive".
 They may also have